 [AUTHOR'S NOTE ON THE PHOTOS: They're horrible.
 Sorry.
 Doubt there's much I can do about it unless someone out there has some decent quality photos of her.]

-Melrose Colbert was born on February 28, 1918 in Groveland, Florida, as Melrose Davis (sadly, listed as a boy in the 1920 census).
-I haven't been able to determine if the "Colbert" came from a marriage or, more probably, was just a stage name.
+Melrose Colbert was born on February 28, 1918 in Groveland, Florida, as Melrose Davis, the daughter of Karl and Bertha Davis.
+In the 1920 census (taken in Groveland, with Melrose listed as a boy), she was the youngest of seven siblings.
+As far as I can determine "Colbert" was just a stage name.

 Melrose is first mentioned as being a singer with the Hartley Toots Band at the Rockland Palace Ballroom in Miami, in February 1938, only months after graduating from high school.
 Toots' Florida orchestra was one of the top regional bands at the time.
 Toots himself was a guitarist and his group included Isaac "Snookum" Russell (brother of Al 'Stomp' Russell, who would form the Al Russell Trio), bassist, scat singer, and musical director; Melrose Colbert, "pretty torch singer"; Buster Sanford and "Specs" Floyd, featured vocalists.
 (She's usually described as "pretty", "petite", or "beautiful" in various blurbs.)
 Melrose had replaced Toots' original singer, Mary Rose Gilbert, who was still mentioned as being part of the band in November 1937.
 Now that I think about it, "Melrose Colbert" sounds very much like "Mary Rose Gilbert", so maybe it was Toots who gave her the name.